 4. Make the vertical axis bold or italic under “Label format.”

 5. Modify the color using the “Text color” option.

-6. Set the scale factor under “Scale factor.”
+6. Adjust the axis scale by choosing one of the options under “Scale factor.”

 How to Add (or Remove) the Gridlines and Ticks of the Candlestick Chart